TomatenKuchenDEV/docs/docs/minecraft.md

 ---
 title: Minecraft commands
-description: There are many commands related to the game Minecraft that allow you quick information access.
+description: Explains commands related to the video game Minecraft.
+They allow you to quickly get player or server status information.
 ---

 This page lists all commands that are related to the game "Minecraft", and explains their features.